The Dragon Ball FighterZ Tutorial Sucks part 2 - Tips and Tricks

 This doesn't help anyone

 It would be more useful if the game taught other sample combos to newcomers.
 Most characters can do light-to-medium-to-heavy attack strings, but not the other way around.
-Most characters also control very similar to one another, so there's no excuse not to give new players more examples of how they can fight other than just mashing the same buttons over and over.
+Most characters also control very similarly to one another, so there's no excuse not to give new players more examples of how they can fight other than just mashing the same buttons over and over.

 Heavy Attacks